blakecsharp/Classof2022NFT/README.md

-# CS251 Stanford NFT
+# Class of 2022 Stanford NFT

-This project implements an ERC-721 NFT for Stanford's CS251 Cryptocurrencies and Blockchain Technologies class.
+This project implements an ERC-721 NFT for Stanford's Class of 2022.

 ### Install Dependencies